Lee Se-mi

-Lee Se-mi is a South Korean actress, model, singer and host.
+Lee Se-mi is a South Korean actress, singer and host.
 She was also a member of girls group LPG.
 She is also known for her roles in dramas and movies, she appeared in dramas Tmorrow, Terms of Endearment and Goblin Ttukgudak.
 She also appeared in movies such as The Romantic President and Attack the Gas Station 2.

 Personal life

 She married actor Min Woo-hyuk in 2012 in Seoul.
 She left the Entertainment Industry in 2013 then she returned.
 She does hosting and advertisements.
 She has two children a son, Park Yi-deun (2015) and a daughter, Park Yi-eum (2020).